We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 It’s important to understand the method that a trap uses to catch flies.
 For buyers who like to keep things simple, a sticky pad or strip grabs hold of the flies’ bodies so they can’t escape.

-Another effective method, the funnel-style trap mentioned earlier, whether used along with a sticky surface or a chemical poison, creates a puzzle that flies can’t figure out how to exit.
+The funnel-style trap mentioned earlier creates a puzzle that flies can’t figure out how to exit and can be used along with a sticky surface or a chemical poison.
 They land on the funnel and walk in, but they can’t get back out.

 Safety

-Also consider the fly trap’s safety features, especially when used around children or pets.
+Considering the fly trap’s safety features is important, especially when used around children or pets.
 Hang chemical traps high enough that a child, pet, or even livestock can’t get to them.
+“For those concerned about harsh chemicals,” says Rania, “natural traps utilizing vinegar, sugar, and dish soap are excellent eco-friendly options that effectively attract and drown common flies.”

-Plug outdoor zappers and traps into a ground-fault circuit interrupter (GFCI) outlet for safety.
-If it gets wet, the GFCI will trip when it detects a surge, shutting down the outlet and the attached device.
+For safety, plug outdoor zappers and traps into a ground-fault circuit interrupter (GFCI) outlet.
+If the outlet gets wet, the GFCI will trip when it detects a surge, shutting down the outlet and the attached device.

 Ease of Use